jbonigomes/generation10-angular/README.md

     $ yarn install

+Then populate the SQLite DB:

+    $ cd server
+    $ php populate_db.php

-Then run the app:
+Finally, run the API:

+    $ php -S localhost:8000

+To run the frontend application, in a new terminal window, navigate to the root of the app and run:

     $ ng serve

-You can then point your browser to 'http://localhost:4200' to navigate the app.
+You can now point your browser to 'http://localhost:4200' to navigate the app.

 # Libraries